What is the cost of membership?

 Do other clubs allow member reciprocation?

 Regular Members may be granted guest privileges at other yacht clubs upon presenting their Squantum Yacht Club Membership card.
-Please contact any clubs that you intent to visit prior to visiting to see if such privileges are granted.
+Please contact any clubs that you intend to visit prior to visiting to see if such privileges are granted.
 Guest access is by the courtesy of the granting club and not a right.

-The Squantum Yacht Club generally grants guest privileges to visiting yacht club members Such would typically include being allowed access to the club, use of the tap, and possibly if available use of one of the club owned moorings.
+The Squantum Yacht Club generally grants guest privileges to visiting yacht club members Such would typically include being allowed access to the club, use of the tap, launch service and possibly if available use of one of the club owned moorings.

 Are there any discounts available to members?

 Squantum Yacht Club is a BOAT US cooperating group.
 This allows members to join BOAT US at half the regular membership price.
 BOAT US members receive discounts on fuel and dockage at Cooperating Marinas.
 Discounts are available on repair at Cooperating repair facilities.
-More information on membership can be found at: www.boatus.com.

 Squantum Yacht Club is a member of US Sailing.
 Members may join US Sailing and receive a discount on their individual or family membership.